 - Mood yo-yo-ing all over the place?
 Grab Solgar PM Phytogen Complex.
 It contains a potent dose of Pueraria Mirifica Root, a compound that’s full of phytoestrogens to support a balanced mood.
 It also contains B-vitamins to help give you energy when you’re feeling fatigued.
 B6 is often prescribed by doctors to help with moodiness and irritability related to PMS.

 - Bloated and uncomfortable?
 Take a probiotic like Flora Basilica Everyday Nourish 25 Billion.
 It’s no secret that digestive wellness can affect almost every function in your body.
 It’s important to keep your GI tract healthy all the time.
 But, when you have PMS, taking a probiotic supplement is extra important.
 That bloating, gassy, crampy feeling you’re experiencing?
 Probiotics can help with that!

 - For muscle pain and cramping, add a Magnesium supplement like Lively Vitamin Co.
 Magnesium Ease to your diet.
-Magnesium is excellent at relaxing muscles, soothing digestive upset, and calming stress.
+Magnesium supplements are perfect for relaxing muscles, soothing digestive upset, and calming stress.
 In fact, magnesium for PMS is one of our top recommendations to help with those uncomfortable symptoms!

 - Add Calcium for PMS support with MegaFood Calcium And Magnesium.
 As you menstruate, the Calcium levels in your body change.
 Taking a calcium supplement helps ensure you’ve got the calcium your body needs for health and wellness.
 But, more importantly, calcium can also help ease some PMS symptoms such as brain fog, fatigue, and mood swings.
 Sign us up for some Calcium, please!